 \subsection{Main lines of proof and organization of the paper}

-The strategy usually used in the literature on mean-field models (see \cite{Gartner, Jourdain1998, Lucon2011, Oelsch1984}) for the convergence of the empirical measure \eqref{eq:nuNintro} is the following: first prove tightness of $(\nu^{(N)})_{N\geq1}$ in the set of measure-valued continuous processes and second, prove uniqueness of any possible limit points, that is, uniqueness in the McKean-Vlasov equation \eqref{eq:MKVintro}.
+The strategy usually used in the literature on mean-field models (see \cite{Gartner,Jourdain1998,Lucon2011,Oelsch1984}) for the convergence of the empirical measure \eqref{eq:nuNintro} is the following: first prove tightness of $(\nu^{(N)})_{N\geq1}$ in the set of measure-valued continuous processes and second, prove uniqueness of any possible limit points, that is, uniqueness in the McKean--Vlasov equation \eqref{eq:MKVintro}.\vadjust{\goodbreak}

-In our context, \emph{a priori} uniqueness in \eqref{eq:MKVintro} appears unclear, due the fact that our model includes \emph{singular spatial weights} (discontinuous in \eqref{eq:weightnearest} and singular in \eqref{eq:weightpower}) and also a class of dynamics with \emph{no global-Lipschitz continuity} and \emph{polynomial growth} (recall the FitzHugh-Nagumo case \eqref{eq:FHNintro}).
+In our context, a priori uniqueness in \eqref{eq:MKVintro} appears unclear, due the fact that our model includes \emph{singular spatial weights} [discontinuous in \eqref{eq:weightnearest} and singular in \eqref{eq:weightpower}] and also a class of dynamics with \emph{no global-Lipschitz continuity} and \emph{polynomial growth}; recall the FitzHugh--Nagumo case \eqref{eq:FHNintro}.
 Note that we are also concerned with the case where $\sig$ is degenerate (even equally zero) for which uniqueness in \eqref{eq:MKVintro} is also not clear.

-To bypass this difficulty, we adopt a converse strategy: we first prove \emph{existence} of a solution to the mean-field limit \eqref{eq:MKVintro} (through an \emph{ad-hoc} fixed point argument, using ideas from Sznitman \cite{SznitSflour}).
-Secondly, via a propagator method (see \cite{MR1741805} for related ideas) we prove the convergence (with respect to a Wasserstein-like distance adapted to the singularities of the interaction) of the empirical measure to \emph{any} solution to \eqref{eq:MKVintro}.
-In particular, easy byproducts of this method are \emph{uniqueness} of any solution to \eqref{eq:MKVintro} as well as \emph{explicit rates of convergence} to the McKean-Vlasov limit.
-In that sense, one of the main conclusions of the paper is to exhibit a \emph{phase transition} in the size of the fluctuations in the power-law case (see Theorem~\ref{theo:LLNpowerinfd}).
-An actual Central Limit Theorem in this case is of course a natural perspective and is currently under investigation.
+To bypass this difficulty, we adopt a converse strategy: we first prove \emph{existence} of a solution to the mean-field limit \eqref {eq:MKVintro} (through an {ad-hoc} fixed point argument, using ideas from Sznitman \cite{SznitSflour}).
+Second, via a propagator method (see \cite{MR1741805} for related ideas), we prove the convergence (with respect to a Wasserstein-like distance adapted to the singularities of the interaction) of the empirical measure to \emph {any} solution to \eqref{eq:MKVintro}.
+In particular, easy byproducts of this method are \emph{uniqueness} of any solution to \eqref {eq:MKVintro} as well as \emph{explicit rates of convergence} to the McKean--Vlasov limit.
+In that sense, one of the main conclusions of the paper is to exhibit a \emph{phase transition} in the size of the fluctuations in the power-law case; see Theorem~\ref {theo:LLNpowerinfd}.
+An actual central limit theorem in this case is of course a natural perspective and is currently under investigation.